Suzanne Harrison

-Suzanne Harrison is an American politician and physician who served as a member of the Utah House of Representatives for the 32nd district from 2019 to 2023.
+Suzanne Harrison is an American politician and physician who served as a member of the Utah House of Representatives for the 32nd district from 2019 to 2022.
 She was elected to the Salt Lake County Council in November 2022 and assumed office in January 2023.

 Early life and education

 Harrison was born in Provo, Utah.
 She earned a Bachelor of Science degree in human biology from Stanford University in 1997 and a Doctor of Medicine from the University of Utah School of Medicine in 2007.
 She completed a residency program in anesthesiology and critical care at Harvard Medical School.

 Career

 Harrison works at Riverton Hospital and Intermountain Medical Center.
 She first ran for the Utah House of Representatives in 2016, losing to Republican incumbent LaVar Christensen by only three votes.
 Harrison ran against Republican Brad Bonham in 2018 and won with 56.3% of the vote.
 In 2020, Harrison ran for her second term and won with 55.1% of the vote over Republican challenger Cindie Quintana.

-In 2022, Harrison announced that she will run for a seat on the Salt Lake County Council.
+In 2022, after redistricting, Harrison ran for a seat on the Salt Lake County Council.
+She defeated incumbent Richard Snelgrove by 10 points.